Q1: Can Form is Function help me lose fat?

 Q3: Anyone who generally knows what they are doing in the gym can train safely and effectively with kettlebells, true?

-False.
+A: False.
 The problem is that most people, trainers included, do not train safely or effectively with regular gym equipment.
 Factor in the off-center balance of kettelbells and the fast, dynamic movements involved, and kettlebells become more dangerous to the uninformed than more conventional exercise tools.
 FYI, even “expert trainer” Jillian Michaels teaches incorrect, ineffective, and unsafe kettlebell exercises.

 Q4: Kettlebell lifting looks dangerous, can you hurt your back?

 A: At Form is Function we design our small group classes, private training and workshops to be the safest hours in your life.
 We do that by controlling all aspects of what our students are doing.
 The rest of your life has no such control.
 Our success in this endeavor is borne out by a superior safety record, and by the number of local clinicians that send their patients to train with us while in treatment.
 If you use your kettlebells correctly there is very little chance of injury to the lower back.
 By “correctly”, we mean: as taught by an instructor certified by our teacher Pavel Tsatsouline, Chief instructor of SFG and originator of the RKC.